MachineLemonade/docs/v0.8/deployment-level-logs.md

 ## Overview

-As of Astronomer v0.8, the Astronomer UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment within your Workspace.
+As of Astronomer v0.8, the Astronomer UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.

+### Interpreting Logs

-**Note**: These are deployment level logs that will help you monitor the health of your deployment's components, _not_ task-level logs that you'd find in the Airflow Web UI.
+We've designed this view to give you access to deployment level logs that will help you monitor the health of your deployment's component (Webserver, Scheduler, Worker).

+**Note:** These are _not_ task-level logs that you'd find in the Airflow Web UI.
+Logs on Astronomer are not a replacement for task-level logging in the Airflow UI.

+A few use cases:

+- See your Scheduler, Webserver, and Workers all restart after you push `astro airflow deploy`
+- If your Airflow UI is not loading as expected - is your Webserver in a CrashLoop?
+- How quickly is your Scheduler queuing up tasks?
+- Is your Celery worker behaving unexpectedly?

 ### Pre-Requisites